- What are my options to pay for my parents’ health care?

 Kalispell/Missoula Medicaid Planning Lawyer

 The rules and regulations in the health care industry are constantly changing, and having an attorney to help understand what these changes mean for your parents has never been more important.
-Brian takes the time to walk his clients through all of their options, and helps them understand what options can best serve their parents.
+We take the time to walk his clients through all of their options, and helps them understand what options can best serve their parents.
 Some of these options include:

 - Power of attorney: A power of attorney gives one person the legal power to make decisions (typically involving health care or finances) for another person.
 This is related to the concepts of conservatorship and guardianship.